yash-bagadia/react-jss/README.md

 This overload returns a partial function, to which you then should pass your React component class.
 This is only useful because [ES7 decorators](https://github.com/wycats/javascript-decorators) expect such signature.
 If you use ES5 or ES6, just ignore it and use the first overload instead.

 In both overloads, `rules` and `options` are the arguments to the `jss.createStyleSheet` call inside.
+If you're not sure which overload to use, go with the first one.

 ### License